 1. Graduands.
-Graduands are students who, by the submission date of the degree application, have acquired 96% (rounded down) of the ECTS provided for by their degree programme, except those provided for the final exam (unless otherwise provided for by each faculty).
+Graduands are students who, by the submission date of the degree application, have acquired the 96% (rounded down) of the ECTS provided for by their degree programme, except those provided for the final exam (unless otherwise provided for by each Faculty).

-2. Tuition fees for students who graduate within January 24, 2020.
-Graduands of all degree programmes are allowed not to pay tuition fees for the 2019-2020 academic year if they graduate within January 24, 2020.
-Should they not graduate within the above date, or not be successful in the final exam, they will have to pay the first and the second instalment of tuition fees for the 2019-2020 academic year (without any additional fee for late payment) within January 30, 2020 and the third instalment within March 30, 2020.
+2. Tuition fees for students graduating within January 28, 2021.
+Graduands of all degree programmes are exempted from payment of tuition fees for the 2020-2021 academic year if they graduate within January 28, 2021.
+Should they not graduate within the above date, or not be successful in the final exam, they will have to pay the first and second instalment of tuition fees for the 2020-2021 academic year (without any additional fee for late payment) within January 29, 2021 and the third instalment within March 31, 2021.

-The degree sessions starting from February 3, 2020 will be relating to the 2019-2020 academic year.
-The above calendar does not apply to the degree programmes of the Health Care Professions, for which the regulations in force provide for two degree sessions in each academic year (the first one in October – November and the second one in March – April).
-Consequently, the 2020 March – April session refers to the 2019-2020 academic year and therefore no payment of tuition fees for the 2020-2021 academic year will be due.
+The degree sessions starting from February 1, 2021 will be relating to the 2020-2021 academic year.
+The above calendar does not apply to the Health Professions degree programmes, for which the regulations in force provide for two degree sessions per each academic year (the first one in October – November and the second one in March – April).
+Consequently, the 2021 March – April session refers to the 2019-2020 academic year and therefore no payment of tuition fees for the 2020-2021 academic year will be due.

-3. Tuition fees for students who graduate within March 30, 2020.
-Graduands who paid the first and the second instalment of tuition fees for the 2019-2020 academic year and who graduate within March 30, 2020 do not pay the third instalment of tuition fees, that will be cancelled by the Student Office of their degree programme.
+3. Tuition fees for students graduating within March 31, 2021.
+Graduands who paid the first and second instalment of tuition fees for the 2020-2021 academic year and who graduate within March 31, 2021 do not pay the third instalment, that will be cancelled on Infostud by the reference Student Affairs Office.
 Such provision will not apply for part-time students (resolution of the Board of Directors of December 9, 2009).

-4. Submission of the degree application.
-The deadlines and procedures relating to the degree application and the final exam are published on the webpage of each degree programme, in the “Graduation” section, at https://corsidilaurea.uniroma1.it/.
+6. Submission of the degree application.
+The deadlines and procedures relating to the degree application and the final exam are published on the webpage of each degree programme at corsidilaurea.uniroma1.it in the Course Catalogue, “Graduation” section.

 The degree application may be withdrawn and submitted in a following degree session (repeat) with the same procedures provided for the first submission.

-Upon submission of degree application, it is mandatory to fill-in the Alma Laurea questionnaire according to the procedures available at www.uniroma1.it/almalaurea.
+Upon submission of degree application, students have to mandatorily fill-in the Alma Laurea questionnaire according to the procedures available at www.uniroma1.it/almalaurea.

-5. Final piece of writing – degree thesis.
-The submission procedure of the degree application provides for that the thesis or the final piece of writing are enclosed exclusively online.
+7. Final piece of work – thesis.
+The submission procedure of the degree application provides for that the final piece of work or thesis, if provided, be enclosed exclusively online.

-6. Assessment of the students’ academic career for graduation purposes.
-Before admitting students to the final exam, the Student Office must verify the regularity of payments and of the entire academic career, so as to ascertain whether they are compliant with the Regulations/Manifesto of their degree programme and/or their academic career, if available and authorised by the educational bodies.
-Such evaluation will also take into account the number of ECTS provided for and the preliminary exams, if any.
-Students who have not duly complied with such fulfilments cannot be admitted to the final exam.
+8. Assessment of the students’ academic career for graduation purposes.
+Before admitting students to the final exam, the Student Affairs Office must verify the regularity of payments and their entire academic career, so as to ascertain whether it is compliant with the academic system, to the Programme Regulations of their degree programme and/or with their academic career, if available and authorised by the educational bodies.
+Such evaluation will also take the number of ECTS provided for and the preliminary exams, if any, into account.
+Students who have not duly complied with such fulfilments will not be admitted to the final exam.

-The most deserving students who have obtained from the faculty the authorisation to take exams in advance and who have passed them with an average grade equal to 29/30 may take the final exam one year earlier (resolution of the Academic Senate of December 15, 2009).
+The most deserving students, who have obtained from the Faculty the authorisation to take exams in advance and who have passed them with a grade average of 29/30, may take the final exam one year earlier (resolution of the Academic Senate of December 15, 2009).

-Students who apply for early graduation (one semester or a full year earlier) if compared to the degree session established, if any, by the Degree Programme Commission of their degree programme, must pay at all events the tuition fees for the final year.
+Students who apply for early graduation (one semester or a full year earlier) if compared to the degree session established, if any, by the Degree Programme Commission of their degree programme, must pay at all events the tuition fees for the final year which they enrol in.